-However, for the most part, having too many duplicate product pages can be bad for your SEO.
+However, for the most part, having too many duplicate product pages can be bad when doing search engine optimization.
 Going back to the champagne tower, if there are too many glasses, you’ll need more champagne to eventually reach all the glasses.
 There are a few ways for you to get around this and not hurt your SEO.

 The first option is to redirect the page towards a single page.
-This will redirect Google to the page you want it to go to and it won’t hurt your SEO.
-Google won’t be going to multiple duplicate pages.
+This will redirect search engine crawlers to the page you want it to go to and it won’t hurt your SEO.
+Crawlers won’t be going to multiple duplicate pages.
 However, it also redirects users and it doesn’t make a good user experience.

 The second option is to use canonical tags.
 It is a way of telling search engines that a specific URL represents the master copy of a page.
 Canonical tags make it so that only one page is looked at instead of having multiple duplicates that could hurt your SEO.
-Doing this prevents problems caused by duplicate content.
+Doing this prevents problems caused by duplicate content on your Shopify.

 To do this, you have to go back to your code and add rel=”canonical” to your HTML.

 The third option is to use a noindex tag.
 This can prevent a page from appearing in Google search results by including this tag in your duplicate pages’ HTML code to prevent most search engine web crawlers from indexing those duplicate pages on your site.

 To implement a noindex tag, you place the following meta tags into the <Head> section of your page(s) you don’t want to index:

 <meta name =”robots” content =”noindext”/>

 There is also a Shopify plugin that you can use and you can find it here.